 Paul's Tomb on Knox Mountain (Difficulty: 2/10)

 This easy to follow trail to Paul's Tomb begins at Crown Lookout on Knox Mountain and will take the average hiker about 60 minute round-trip.
 There is a beautiful private beach at the end of the trail making it another great place for the kids to play and swim.
 Total distance is 4.8 km round-trip and the trail is wide, well graded and maintained making it easily done with a baby stroller in tow.
-Bring your camera!
+Make sure to bring your camera!

 Kalamoir Park (Difficulty: 3/10)

-Teetering on the backyard edges of many wineries, this looped trail offers continual panoramas reaching across the lake to Okanagan Mountain Park and Lower Mission.
-Currently, the park is only mildly affected by the high water levels from the lake, and is still fully accessible.
+Teetering on the backyard edges of many wineries, this looped trail offers continual panoramas reaching across the lake to Okanagan Mountain Park and the Lower Mission in Kelowna.
 Plan for this hike to be a 60 - 90 minute round-trip.
-Stroller is not ideal as parts of the trail get pretty narrow.
+A stroller is not ideal as parts of the trail get pretty narrow.

-To start planning and for more information on hiking in Kelowna, West Kelowna and Lake Country, click here.
+To start planning and for more information on hiking in Kelowna, West Kelowna, Lake Country, and Peachland, click here.

 Happy hiking and explore Kelowna responsibly and safely.
 Here are some outdoor tips to keep in mind while exploring the outdoors.

 Article originally published in June 2018 and has been edited for accuracy.